Unity-Technologies/com.unity.probuilder/Documentation~/bezier.md

 * Click existing control points to select them, then use **Backspace** (Windows) or **Delete** (macOS) to remove the points from the shape.
 * Click along the bezier path line to add new control points.

-You can also use the controls in the **Bezier Shape** component in the Inspector to:
+In the Inspector, you can also use the controls in the **Bezier Shape** component to:

 - Enter [Curve property values](#curve) (position, rotation, tangent) directly.
 - Click the __Clear Points__ button to clear all control points on the Mesh.
-- Click the __Add Point__ button to add a new control point at the end of the bezier path.
+- Click the __Add Point__ button to add a new control point at the end of the Bezier path.
 - Change the [Tangent mode](#tangent) to use for the handles.
 - Customize the overall look of the shape by setting the [Shape property values](#shape).